Azure/azure-sdk-for-c/sdk/core/core/README.md

 ### 2.2.
 Layer 1.
 Synchronous JSON Value Parser

-This layer is utility functions to read primitive values, object and arrays from a continuous JSON string.
+Utility functions to read primitive values, objects and arrays from a continuous JSON string.
 The functions doesn't maintain a stack for nested objects and arrays.
-The assumption is that deserializer knows the type structure and can maintain a proper stack.
+The assumption is that deserializer knows the structures and can maintain a proper stack.

 ```c
 typedef struct {